 Implementation Review of the Policy on Gender and Development

-In 1998, the Asian Development Bank (ADB) adopted its policy on gender and development (GAD) to replace the 1986 policy on the role of women in development.
+In 1998, ADB adopted its policy on gender and development (GAD) to replace the 1986 policy on the role of women in development.

 The GAD policy marked a shift from targeted interventions in selected sectors, mainly the social sectors, to a gender mainstreaming approach recognizing gender as a cross-cutting issue influencing all development activities.